que-es-una-fpga

 que-es-un-fpga-comparacion-1

-In reality, it is best to think in terms of an integrated circuit.
+Actually, it’s better to think in terms of an integrated circuit.
 Once programmed, the FPGA physically constitutes a circuit.
 In general, as we have mentioned, an FPGA is slower than the equivalent ASIC.

-What is better Arduino, FPGA, or Raspberry?
+Which is better, Arduino, FPGA or Raspberry?

 Can I make a processor with an FPGA?